 In July 2021 China announced plans to install over 30 GW of energy storage by 2025 (excluding pumped-storage hydropower), a more than three-fold increase on its installed capacity as of 2022.

 Energy storage is a potential substitute for, or complement to, almost every aspect of a power system, including generation, transmission, and demand flexibility.
 Storage should be co-optimized with clean generation, transmission systems, and strategies to reward consumers for making their electricity use more flexible. .
 Goals that aim for zero emissions are more complex and expensive than NetZero goals that use negative emissions technologies to achieve a reduction of 100%.
 The pursuit of a zero, rather than net-zero, goal for the. .
-The need to co-optimize storage with other elements of the electricity system, coupled with uncertain climate change impacts on demand and supply,. .
-The intermittency of wind and solar generation and the goal of decarbonizing other sectors through electrification increase the benefit of. .
-Lithium-ion batteries are being widely deployed in vehicles, consumer electronics, and more recently, in electricity storage. [pdf]
+The need to co-optimize storage with other elements of the electricity system, coupled with uncertain climate change impacts on demand and supply, necessitate advances in analytical tools to reliably and efficiently plan, operate, and. .
+The intermittency of wind and solar generation and the goal of decarbonizing other sectors through electrification increase the benefit of adopting pricing and load management. .
+Lithium-ion batteries are being widely deployed in vehicles, consumer electronics, and more recently, in electricity storage systems.
+These batteries have, and will likely continue to have, relatively high costs. [pdf]

 We are deeply committed to excellence in all our endeavors.